 - If I owned a language school, would I hire teachers off the street who haven’t been trained to actually teach English as a foreign language?

 - If I begin a new English teaching job tomorrow in Tokyo, Florence or Rio de Janeiro, will I have the skills to teach English to beginning, intermediate and advanced students for 4-6 classes a day?

-- Will I know how to design lesson plans, exams and classroom exercises that will actually enable my students achieve their goal of learning the English language?
+- Will I know how to design lesson plans, exams and classroom exercises that will actually enable my students to achieve their goal of learning the English language?

 - Will I be able to manage and communicate with a class of 10 – 30 students who do not speak English?

-- Will I be able to explain the ins and outs of English grammar and syntax?
+- Will I be able to explain the ins-and-outs of English grammar and syntax?